sgrigorev/espruino-web-led/README.md

 ### Send js code to esp8266

 1. Open [Web IDE](https://www.espruino.com/ide/)
 2. Click the connect button at the left top corner
 3. Choose the port which microcontroller connected to
 4. If everything is ok you go to REPL mode
 5. Copy the code to the right part of window
 6. Change destination to flash (arrow near icon in the middle of window) and click on this button to start flashing

-After that find the `Espruino_Server` Wi-Fi, connect to it and type `192.168.4.1` in the browser.
-If you wish to connect to an existing wifi, then set variable `ENABLE_AP_MODE` to false and fill `WIFI_NAME` and `WIFI_OPTIONS`.